 The selection and harvesting of wood poles is a process that allows the Company to harvest selectively individual trees of a quality suitable for poles.
-In order to have access to as many areas of timberland as possible, the Company has entered into trade agreements with a number of sawmilling and forest products companies in British Columbia and in Québec.
+In order to have access to as many areas of timberland as possible, the Company has entered into harvesting agreements with a number of timber land managers, sawmillers and forest products companies in British Columbia, Ontario and in Québec.